exercism/bash/concepts/pipelines/about.md

 done < triangle.dat
 ```

-Assuming `is_pythagorean` is a command that determines if the three sides satisfy the Pythagoran equation, the output would be
+Assuming `is_pythagorean` is a command that determines if the three sides satisfy the Pythagoran equation, the output would be:

 ```none
 3:4:5 is pythagorean